-Given the absence of genuine arguments, even this second interpretation of the chess-board problem and the way to deal with it are almost certainly borrowings - seemingly made with little understanding.
-The similarity of the 5-9-17-33-65-argument with what we saw in the treatment of the "first interpretation" indicates that Fibonacci took both from the same source - which makes it doubtful that he borrowed directly from Abū Kāmil.
+Given the absence of genuine arguments, even this second interpretation of the chessboard problem and the way to deal with it are almost certainly borrowings - seemingly made with little understanding.
+The similarity of the 5-9-17-33-65-argument with what we saw in the treatment of the "first interpretation" indicates that Fibonacci took both from the same source - which would exclude that he borrowed directly from Abū Kāmil.